 The College Teaching Certificate is offered by the Preparing Future Faculty (PFF) program.
 The certificate is offered free to all enrolled students at CGU.
-Alumni may earn the Certificate by enrolling in a Certificate course – for details, please contact the PFF program office at firstname.lastname@example.org.
+Alumni can earn the Certificate by enrolling in certificate courses – for details, please contact the PFF program office at firstname.lastname@example.org.

 Students aspiring to teach in formal academic contexts, or whose work will take them into consulting or other leadership work that engages and leads minds will benefit from the PFF Certificate program.